kikoralston/ddp/README.md

 <img src="./decision_tree.png" alt="Decision Tree" width="400">
 </p>

-This web app is 100% based (a.k.a. copied) on a excel toy example used by [PSR](http://www.psr-inc.com).
+This web app is 100% based  on a excel toy example created by [PSR Energy Consulting and Analytics](http://www.psr-inc.com).

 This toy example contains one hydro generator and three thermal generators with different generation costs.
 It simulates the optimal dispatch scheduling in t0 taking into account the future cost (in t1) of generation.